Vyral/Kristy-Moore/_posts/2020-01-01-how-to-succeed-in-real-estate.md

 ---
 layout: post
-title: How to Succeed in Your Real Estate Career
+title: How to Succeed in Real Estate
 date: 2020-01-01 16:59:00
 tags:
   - Real Estate